Chart Color Schemes

 The exceptional employment performance in Bellevue Heights places it among Australia's strongest labour markets

-Bellevue Heights has a highly educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 1.1%, lower than Greater Adelaide's 3.9%.
+Bellevue Heights has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.1%, with an estimated employment growth of 4.3% over the past year, as per AreaSearch's statistical area data aggregation.
+As of September 2025, 1,496 residents are employed, and the unemployment rate is 2.8% lower than Greater Adelaide's rate of 3.9%.

-Education & training has a particularly strong presence, with an employment share 1.5 times the regional level.
-Manufacturing, however, is under-represented at 4.6% compared to Greater Adelaide's 7.0%.
-Employment opportunities appear limited locally due to the predominantly residential nature of the area.
-Between September 2024 and September 2025, employment levels increased by 4.4%, while labour force grew by 4.2%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and a 0.1 percentage point drop in unemployment.
-State-level data to November 25 shows South Australia's employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outperforming the national average of 4.3%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bellevue Heights' employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, manufacturing is under-represented, at 4.6% compared to Greater Adelaide's 7.0%.
+The area appears to offer limited local employment opportunities, as indicated by Census data on working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 4.3%, while the labour force grew by 4.1%, leading to a 0.2 percentage point decrease in unemployment rate.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Bellevue Heights' employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment